 Certification of WPP implementation is prepared each year and submitted to GAEPD by June 30th.
-The report summarizes all the data collected during the previous year and discussion concerning observed results.
+The report summarizes all the data collected during the previous year and provides discussion concerning the observed results.
 In addition, it includes both hard copy and electronic versions of the water quality data, and biological data, if appropriate, for use by GAEPD.